 Involve all family members in the dog training

 All members of your family must follow the rules set for the dog.
 Otherwise, the dog will never stop begging.

 Even if only one person surrenders and treats the dog off the table, your efforts will be wasted.
-The dog very quickly realizes who treats it and who does not.
+The dog very quickly realizes who operates it and who does not.

 Let family members or roommates understand that a dog needs to be weaned from begging for its well-being.
-To ensure your pet a long and prosperous life, you must take care of the balance of its nutrition and maintaining a healthy weight.
+To ensure your pet a long and prosperous life, you must balance its nutrition and maintain a healthy weight.
 Feeding the dog leftovers from the table is contrary to these goals.

 If you just make a concession, this will serve as an incentive for a dog to continue begging.
 The world will not turn upside down if this happens, but you will have to start all over again.